noelbundick/website/content/posts/Running-Windows-Containers-with-Volumes-on-Azure-Service-Fabric/index.md

 Wait, hold on - remember how I said container orchestrators introduce new challenges?
 Let's see what this looks like when a node fails, or needs to be taken offline for security updates:

-{% asset_img datadisk-failure.png "Data disks attached to VMSS - failure" %}
+{{% img "datadisk-failure.png" "Data disks attached to VMSS - failure" %}}

 Not looking so great anymore.
 My data is indeed safe, but it's logically bound to a specific VM (Node 0).
 When Service Fabric reschedules my service, it's going to launch on a new node, see no data, and start from scratch.
 That's bad!
 Really bad!
 I'm going to get a different set of data every time my service moves across nodes.
 I'm actually in worse shape than if I were to just host my app on a VM at this point - I'm tied to a specific node, but I'm pretending that I'm not.